DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <img src="assets/images-for-README/navigation-bar.webp">

 <h3>Footer</h3>
-The footer section, which looks on all website pages and is fully responsive on all main screen sizes, comprises two elements:
+The footer section, which appears on all website pages and is fully responsive on all major screen sizes, comprises two key elements:
 <ul>
-<li><strong>the newsletter section</strong> (accessible from any page via in-page link "Newsletter" in the navbar"), which compries a short call to action and an e-mail input for the user to be able to sign up;</li>
+<li><strong>the newsletter section:</strong> accessible from any page via an in-page link ("Newsletter") in the navbar, this section includes a short call to action and an email input field for users to sign up;</li>
-<li><strong>the social media section</strong> includes links to all the flutist's relevant social media sites.
-The links will open in a new tab, allowing for an easy navigation for the user.</li>
+<li><strong>the social media section:</strong> this section includes links to all of the flutist's relevant social media sites.
+These links open in a new tab, ensuring easy navigation for the user.</li>
 </ul>
-The footer section on the website addresses the third and the fourth user story, allowing the user to receive updates on upcoming concerts, projects and recordings directly to their mailbox as well as to navigate to the flutist's different social media profiles to view the different types of content he publishes.
+The footer section addresses the third and fourth user stories, enabling users to receive updates on upcoming concerts, projects, and recordings directly in their mailbox, as well as easily navigate to the flutist's various social media profiles to view the different types of content he publishes.

 <img src="assets/images-for-README/footer.webp">